Yearbook Critique Information

 We have taken this delicate balance into consideration in designing our critique standards.

-- Include a memo to the judge detailing any special school situations, concerns or problems with this yearbook’s production.
+- The online entry form includes a space for you to write a memo to the judge detailing any special school situations, concerns or problems with this yearbook’s production.
+This adviser statement must be entered directly into the form.
+Attachments are not allowed.

 - For an additional fee of $45, the judge will annotate your yearbook for you.
 That means the judge will write in the yearbook as well as fill out the critique booklet.